 whether it be healthy or unhealthy, (avocado, anything fried, guacamole, nuts, nut butters, etc.)

-causes me to bloat and become constipated.
-This does NOT mean I never eat cookies, cupcakes,
+in ONE sitting causes me to bloat and become constipated.
+This does NOT mean I never eat cookies,

 consequences of eating an entire basket of french fries, because sometimes eating for enjoyment